 The Plan provides for a guaranteed COLA each year.
 The increase to pension payments is equal to two-thirds of the increase in CPI to a maximum CPI increase of 4%.
 COLA increases are granted each July.
-In 2019, retirees received a COLA increase of 1.33% which was two-thirds of the 2018 CPI increase of 1.99%.
-In 2020, retirees will receive a COLA increase of 1.50% which is two-thirds of the 2019 CPI increase of 2.25%.
+Additional cost-of-living adjustments may be granted if there is sufficient funding available from the COLA account.
+In 2020, retirees received a COLA increase of 1.50% which was two-thirds of the 2019 CPI increase of 2.25%.
+In July 2021, retirees received a COLA increase of 0.49% which is two-thirds of the 2020 CPI increase of 0.73%.